andresti/markdown-cv/index.md

 The unique skill set obtained through these experiences has given me a good background to solve various quantitative problems.

 Nowadays, I'm mostly interested in applying my skills to difficult problems to solve important practical challenges in the world.
-As a technical lead in Soulie, I'm working for a better internet with less distractions and more freedom of choice.
+As a technical lead and CTO at Soulie, I've been working for a better internet with less distractions and more freedom of choice.
+Even though I've always considered myself an thoroughly technical person, the recent time as CTO has shown that I'm also somewhat capable of leading and managing if needed.

 <!-- Always up for new intellectually stimulating problems to improve the world in some way. -->

 ## Skills

+* Software development and architecture (mainly with Python-based stacks)
-* Data analysis and machine learning (Scikit-learn, Pandas, fastai, PyTorch, XGBoost)
+* Data analysis and machine learning
 * Research
-* Software development and architecture (mainly with Python-based stacks)
 * Problem solving
 * Technical leadership